 Owning a Westie: My Experiences With Sean and Cloudy

-A passionate dog lover and writer.
-I think that phrase very much sums up who I am and my purpose in life.
-I have been a proud owner of dogs for a large part of my life. including two rambunctious little West Highland Terriers.
-My knowledge of the breed has increased since I adopted Cloudy, my six-month-old Westie, and she prompted me to share my experiences of owning (and cleaning up after, etc) one.
-I write this for anyone who might be considering adopting a dog; this is my assessment of the Westie as a furry companion.
+I have been a proud owner of dogs for a large part of my life, including two rambunctious little West Highland Terriers.
+My knowledge of the breed has increased since I adopted Cloudy, my six-month-old Westie, prompting me to share my experiences of owning (and cleaning up after, etc.) one.
+I wrote this for anyone who might be considering adopting a dog; this is my assessment of the Westie as a furry companion.

-- Westies, or West Highland Terriers, are short-bodied white bodied dogs with pointed ears.
+- Westies, or West Highland Terriers, are short-bodied, white dogs with pointed ears.

 - Heralding from Scotland, they were bred as hunters and ratters.